 Spring brings pollen alarm: Allergy sufferers have to be careful now!

-Wien, Österreich - After an extremely warm and dry winter, the pollen season in Austria started earlier than expected - a nightmare for allergy sufferers!
-As early as mid-January, the first hazel and Erlen pollen were registered in Eastern Austria, such as Lukas Dirr, the air quality analytical director of the Austrian pollen information service.
-But the changeable weather in February initially slowed down the pollen.
-With the temperature rise in the first week of March, however, there was a dramatic increase in pollen concentration, which intensified the symptoms of allergy sufferers.
-This development is particularly worrying because more and more people worldwide are affected by allergies and are increasing symptomatic diagnoses.
+After an extremely warm and dry winter, the pollen season in Austria started earlier than expected - a nightmare for allergy sufferers!
+The first hazel and alder pollen were registered in eastern Austria in mid-January, as Lukas Dirr, head of air quality analysis at the Austrian Pollen Information Service, reports.
+But the changeable weather in February initially slowed the pollen count.
+However, with the rise in temperature in the first week of March, there was a dramatic increase in pollen concentration, which intensively increased the symptoms among allergy sufferers.
+This development is particularly worrying as more and more people worldwide are affected by allergies and symptomatic diagnoses are increasing.

-Until the end of March and early April, allergy sufferers have to prepare for a all gable of hazel and alder pollen.
-As expected, the flowering of the ash that occurs between mid -March and mid -April will increase health burdens.
-In particular, the birch flower, which runs in two-year rhythms, will be used earlier this year.
-While a below -average pollen season is expected this year, allergy sufferers can still be increased, especially if the grass bloom reaches its peak in May.
-According to the pollen flight calendar, up to five different plant species are active at different seasons, which is a year -round challenge for allergy sufferers, so Allergiecheck.de .
+Allergy sufferers must prepare for allergy exposure to hazel and alder pollen by the end of March and beginning of April.
+Ash tree flowering, which occurs between mid-March and mid-April, is expected to increase health impacts.
+In particular, the birch blossoms, which occur every two years, will start earlier this year.
+While a below-average pollen season is expected this year, allergy sufferers may still face increased exposure, especially when grass blooms peak in May.
+According to the pollen calendar, up to five different plant species are active at different times of the year, which represents a year-round challenge for allergy sufferers allergycheck.de.

-experts expressly warn of the health risks that can bring an untreated allergy - including the risk of developing chronic asthma.
-Dr. Fritz Horak, medical director of the Vienna West Allergy Center, emphasizes how important early diagnostics and targeted allergen treatment are.
-The Austrian pollen information service offers important support for allergy sufferers through extensive data analysis and exact pollen forecasts.
-With digital applications such as the pollen+ app or the "insider pollen podcast", those affected can pursue their pollen flight and better control the symptoms.
-These technologies enable a precise provision of information that is of great benefit to all allergy sufferers, while the pollen season can continue until October, as the current surveys suggest.
+Experts expressly warn about the health risks that an untreated allergy can bring with it - including the risk of developing chronic asthma.
+Dr. Fritz Horak, medical director of the Allergy Center Vienna West, emphasizes how important early diagnosis and targeted allergy treatment are.
+The Austrian Pollen Information Service offers important support for allergy sufferers through comprehensive data analysis and precise pollen forecasts.
+With digital applications such as the Pollen+ app or the “Insider PollenPodcast”, those affected can track their pollen count and better manage their symptoms.
+These technologies enable tailored information to be provided, which is of great benefit to all allergy sufferers, while the pollen season can last into October, as current surveys suggest.